Particle physics origin of the 5 MeV bump in the reactor antineutrino spectrum?: Cross section and Neutrino fluxes

-where $E_i$ is the initial-state electron energy, $E_n$ is the neutron kinetic energy, $A_0$ is an experimentally-determined function of the energy transferred to the nuclear system with mass dimension $(\text{energy})^{-1}$, and $\sigma_{\text{Mott}}$ is the (total) Mott cross section for an electron scattering off a heavy, point-like nucleus.
-We use the values (and uncertainties) of $A_0$ depicted in Fig.~3 in Ref.~\cite{Suzuki:1999hr} for transitions to the first excited state of $^{12}$C. We ignore transitions to the ground state of $^{12}$C, a working hypothesis discussed further below.
+where $E_i$ is the initial-state electron energy, $E_n$ is the neutron kinetic energy, $\Omega_f$ is the final-state electron solid angle, $A_0$ is an experimentally-determined function of the energy transferred to the nuclear system \cite{Suzuki:1999hr} and $d\sigma_{\text{Mott}}/d \Omega_f$ is the differential Mott cross section for an electron scattering off a heavy, point-like nucleus in QED.